velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 “Were you having a nightmare?”

 Another nod.
-“They… they had me again,” she says in a small voice.
+“They… they had me again,” she mumbles in a small voice.

 “I— I am sorry.”
 I reach down for my satchel; she starts reflexively at the motion.
 “Might your feel any better with this at hand?”
 I inquire, retrieving her firearm and ammunition.
 Her eyes go wide and she seizes the weapon immediately.